gustavo13151981/domesticLMLRAD/README.md

 # Domestic LRAD device activated by Computer Vision
-Domestic Machine Learning LRAD device
+Civil LRAD device activated with computer vision

+# License
+MIT license

 # How does it work
 The rpi cam takes pictures that are sent to a Machine Learning model powered by Edge Impulse.
 If a fight scene is detected, the amp is enabled and the annoying sounds played.